kerry64/win32_ssh_tunnel_over_proxy/README.md

   set    port=
   set    name=kerry
   set privkey="C:\Users\Kerry\Desktop\Server\ssh_key"

+  rem most parameters are optional. rem the privkey is suggested to configure for passwordless auto-reconnect.
   ```

  And ssh command is in the batch file.
 But it is kinda a mess.